-In a post titled “25 Amazing Video Marketing Statistics,” leading content and social media marketing agency Digital Sherpa shares that videos increase a person’s understanding of a product or service by 74 percent.
+In Izideo’s recent post “25 Amazing Video Marketing Statistics“, they share data that videos increase a person’s understanding of a product or service by 74 percent.
 The same post reports that one-third of all online activity is spent watching video.
 Knowing this, marketers across all industries and niches should be using video to their advantage.
 This includes higher education marketers.
 How?
 Tap into the trend and offer prospective students the information and resources they need through the power of video while giving your marketing efforts a boost.

 Not sure where to start?
 Here are some best practices for using video to market higher education.